cloudfoundry/uaa/docs/UAA-LDAP.md

 ### Ldap Groups to Scopes Configuration
 * `ldap.groups.file` - set to `ldap/ldap-groups-map-to-scopes.xml` to map scopes to LDAP groups
 * `ldap.group.searchBase` - the search base for the group search
-* `ldap.group.groupRoleAttribute` - ignored by this implementation, as the DN will be used for the mapping
+* `ldap.group.groupRoleAttribute` - must be set to `'spring.security.ldap.dn'` to retrieve exactly one record per LDAP group
 * `ldap.group.searchSubtree` - boolean value, true indicates that we search the sub tree of the LDAP base
 * `ldap.group.groupSearchFilter` - similar to a user filter, most common is `member={0}`
 * `ldap.group.maxSearchDepth` - how many levels deep do we search for nested groups